-NOTE 1: "Hazardous material" does not include herbicides and pesticides when applied consistent with good practice conducted in conformity with federal, state and local laws and regulations and according to manufacturer's instructions.

-NOTE 2: "Hazardous material" does not include livestock wastes.
+- NOTE 1: "Hazardous material" does not include herbicides and pesticides when applied consistent with good practice conducted in conformity with federal, state and local laws and regulations and according to manufacturer's instructions. - NOTE 2: "Hazardous material" does not include livestock wastes. - NOTE 3: Vehicles or equipment in good working condition and properly containing fluids and oils as designed are not "Hazardous materials" storage.